CloudI/website/_build/html/_sources/Book_Recommendation_Application.txt

 Data Transmission
 -----------------

-Because the components will be developed using different languages (PHP, Java, and Erlang), an important decision is to select a language-independent method for transmitting data between each component.
+Because the components will be developed using different languages (Javascript, Java, and Erlang), an important decision is to select a language-independent method for transmitting data between each component.
 CloudI does not impose a specific data transfer mechanism, so you are free to select this.
 In this tutorial, the
 `JSON protocol <http://www.wikipedia.org/wiki/Json>`_